ABohynDOE/HSDS/README.md

 # HSDS <img src="man/figures/logo.svg" align="right" height="139"/>

-The goal of [HSDS](https://github.com/ABohynDOE/HSDS) is to make all the data sets of the book ["A Handbook of Small Data Sets"](https://www.routledge.com/A-Handbook-of-Small-Data-Sets/Hand-Daly-McConway-Lunn-Ostrowski/p/book/9780367449667) (1994) of David J. Hand.
+The goal of [HSDS](https://github.com/ABohynDOE/HSDS) is to make all the data sets of the book ["A Handbook of Small Data Sets"](https://www.routledge.com/A-Handbook-of-Small-Data-Sets/Hand-Daly-McConway-Lunn-Ostrowski/p/book/9780367449667) (1994) of David J. Hand available.
 These data sets are particularly useful to demonstrate examples of function or statistical tests, but also to teach about statistics and R.

 All data sets are already available individually at this repo: <https://github.com/JedStephens/Handbook-of-Small-Data-Sets/tree/master>.
 However, they are not immediately usable in R, and undocumented.
-This package aims to solve this issue, and provide cleaned and documented data sets.
+This package aims to solve this issue, and provide clean and documented data sets.

 ## Installation